bmcculley/user_controller/README.md

 A class to control user access to various pages on a website.

-I know there are already plenty of various classes to control user access.
+I know there are already plenty of classes available to control user access.
-The problem with most of them is that they do not include the option for various access levels, meaning if a user is logged in they will be able to reach every page and every part of the page on the entire website.
-Another issue I seem to keep running across is that a get many of them require PHP version level of at least 5.3.
-While staying up to date with the latest versions is great it leaves a great many of webmasters out in the cold.
+The problem with most of them is that they do not include the option for multiple access levels, meaning if a user is logged in they will be able to reach every page as well as every part of the page on the entire website.
-Shared hosting environments for example, many websites are hosted on them due to there low costs.
-However, a trade off has to be made, they tend not to update to the latest versions of software in a timely manner.
+Another issue I seem to keep running across is that a great many of them require a PHP version level of at least 5.3.
+While staying up to date with the latest available version is great, it leaves a great many of webmasters out in the cold.
+Shared hosting environments for example, many websites are hosted on them due to their low costs.
+However, a trade off has to be made, they tend not to update to the latest version(s) of software in a timely manner.
 Thus the issue.

 Here's my start of an answer to this problem.
 A class that supports user control at an unlimited amount of access levels.
 Go ahead, try it out, create